Chemex vs. Hario – Finally, the classic Chemex goes up against the famous Hario V60 dripper. Which brewer is better?

 What is a Chemex Pour-Over?

-The Chemex coffee maker is a pour-over style coffee maker.
+The Chemex coffee maker is a true pour-over style coffee maker.
 Dr. Peter Schlimbohm invented first Chemex in 1941.
 A 8 cup Chemex pour-over is the only coffee brewer on permanent display at New York’s Museum of Modern Art, the Smithsonian in Washington, D.C., and the Philadelphia Museum of Art.
 Renown designer Ralph Caplan said the Chemex was “a synthesis of logic and madness”.

 What is a Hario V60 Dripper?